Hi everybody.

 Now.

-The expression we're going to process isn't one of intellect.
+The expression we're going to process.

 It's one of heart.

-It's one of intuition and it's one of soul.
+It's one of intuition And it's one of soul.

 All of my creative meditations are about starts.